Eisenhower Middle/High School

 Eisenhower Middle/High School is a Grades 6–12 school near Russell, Pennsylvania that serves around 550 pupils.
 Eisenhower was constructed in 1956 and the last renovation was completed in 2014 / 2015.
 It is one of four high schools in the Warren County School District.

+In 2025 Youngsville High School closed, and that zone was given to Eisenhower High School.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 Athletics

 Eisenhower participated in PIAA District 10:

 Students at Eisenhower can also participate at cooperative sports at Warren Area High School for Swimming.

 Clubs and activities

 The following extracurriculars are available at Eisenhower Middle/High School.